ByAUJay

 Where it fits:

-• Global corporates moving funds across time zones after cutoff times, optimizing intraday liquidity, or netting internal flows.
+- Big companies are shifting funds across different time zones even after cutoff times, working to optimize their intraday liquidity, or balancing their internal cash flows.

-• Data model: Map your payment instructions to the bank’s on‑ledger schema and to ISO 20022 messages for downstream reconciliation.
+- Data Model: Make sure to tailor your payment instructions to fit the bank’s on-ledger schema and ISO 20022 messages.
+This will really help when it comes to downstream reconciliation.

-• Privacy: These systems run on permissioned ledgers; banks commonly anchor proofs or export events to your back office, not public chains.
+- Privacy: These systems operate on permissioned ledgers.
+Typically, banks will anchor proofs or export events right to your back office rather than using public chains, which is a nice privacy feature.

 3) Stablecoin acceptance for B2C/B2B payments